Skip to main content

 VD-1 The ISSM, as sponsor, reviews the digital worker design document with the ISSO to verify a level of access that employs least privilege.
 They verify a standard system account is necessary.

-VD-2 The ISSM and ISSO validate the standard system account does not create a separation of duty conflict with a human user.
+VD-2 The ISSM and ISSO validate that the standard system account does not create a separation-of-duty conflict with a human user.

-VD-3 The ISSM verifies a code review was conducted with the business owner and sets a reminder to verify the code review every six months.
+VD-3 The ISSM verifies a code review was conducted with the business owner and sets a reminder to verify a code review every six months.

-The ISSM verifies with the ethics office that the digital worker output is in line with agency ethics and bias standards and sets a reminder to verify with the ethics office every six months.
+VD-4 VD-5 The ISSM verifies with the ethics office that the digital worker output is in line with agency ethics and bias standards and sets a reminder to verify that fact with the ethics office every six months.

 After the sponsorship and validation activities are complete and documented, the hospital digital worker identity was created and provisioned.
-Identity management data fields are captured in the directory service.
-The identity governance data fields are captured in an agency security assessment tool.
+Table 16 shows the data fields captured.
+Identity management data fields are captured in the directory service while identity governance data fields are captured in an agency security assessment tool.

 Identity Management System Data Fields (DF)